ADD-SP/ngx_waf/docs/guide/compatibility.md

 # Compatibility Statement

-## Platform Compatibility
+## OS Compatibility

-This module does not provide compatibility support for Windows platforms.
+Compatibility with operating systems other than Linux is not guaranteed.

 ## Nginx Compatibility

-This module currently supports `nginx-1.18.0` or newer.
+This module only guarantees compatibility with `nginx-1.18.0` or newer versions.

 ## Module Compatibility